solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 ### Instruction Tuned LLMs

-An Instruction Tuned LLM starts with the foundation model and fine-tunes it with examples or input/output pairs (e.g., multi-turn "messages") that can contain clear instructions - and the response from the AI attempt to follow that instruction.
+An Instruction Tuned LLM starts with the foundation model and fine-tunes it with examples or input/output pairs (e.g., multi-turn "messages") that can contain clear instructions - and the response from the AI attempts to follow that instruction.

-This uses techniques like Reinforcement Learning with Human Feedback (RLHF) that can train the model to follow instructions and learn from feedback so that it produces responses that are better-suited to practical applications and more-relevant to user objectives.
+This uses techniques like Reinforcement Learning with Human Feedback (RLHF) that can train the model to follow instructions and learn from feedback so that it produces responses that are better suited to practical applications and more relevant to user objectives.

 ### Prompt Construction